HKUDS/OpenPhone/README.md

 **Our Solution**: Open-PhoneAgent introduces the first **Open-Source, 3B-parameter Agentic Foundation Model** designed specifically for on-device smartphone interaction.
 This compact vision-language model runs entirely locally — meaning **No Privacy Concerns**, **No Cloud Dependence**, and **Zero API Costs**.

-**Why 3B Parameters?** We believe the future of mobile AI lies not only in making models larger, but in making them smarter and more efficient for real-world constraints.
+**Why 3B Parameters?** <br>
+We believe the future of mobile AI lies not only in making models larger, but in making them smarter and more efficient for real-world constraints.
 Our 3B model is:
 - ⚡ **Edge-Optimized**: Efficient enough for commodity GPUs and next-generation mobile NPUs
 - 🔒 **Privacy-First**: All computation stays on your device
 - 💰 **Cost-Free**: No cloud inference and no ongoing API fees